-March 27 COVID-19 updates: Library stops curbside; GFPD lobby closed; Benefis ask for N95 masks, other supplies; total of 108 cases in Montana now
+March 27 COVID-19 updates: 7th case assigned to Cascade County; law enforcement offers more info on stay at home order; airport office closed, flights ongoing; library stops curbside; GFPD lobby closed; Benefis ask for N95 masks, other supplies; total of 121 cases in Montana now

 Total cases in Montana

-So far, according to DPHHS, a total of 2,680 tests have been completed.
+So far, according to DPHHS, a total of 3,178 tests have been completed as of March 27.

 A state tracking map shows the confirmed cases are as follows by county: